Ramiz Mammadov

-Ramiz Mammadov (born 15 August 1968) is an Azerbaijani former football player.
+Ramiz Mammadov (born 15 August 1968) is an Azerbaijani football manager, who is currently the head coach of Mingachevir FC, and a former football player.
 Sometimes he is confused with his Muscovite colleague Ramiz Mamedov.

 He played between 1992 and 2005, for teams such as FC Kapaz (Ganja), Garabag (Agdam), Kur (Mingacevir), Shafa (Baku), and Turan (Tovuz).
 Toward the end of his career, he played in Iran.
 He also competed internationally for Azerbaijan.

 Career statistics

 International career

 Mammadov's only goal for Azerbaijan came on 27 July 2000 in a 1–2 defeat to Macedonia.